Portrait from the Illinois Blue Book, 1967-68.

 Genoa Washington (center), from Jet Magazine, January 1958.

 In 1960 Genoa Washington was again a candidate for Congress from Illinois's 1st district.
 In a nearly identical repeat of the 1954 race, Washington won the Republican primary held in April of that year and in November again faced incumbent representative William Dawson.
-On November 8th it was Dawson who cruised to an easy victory, besting Washington by a 54,000 vote margin!
+On November 8th it was Dawson who cruised to an easy victory, beating Washington by a 54,000 vote margin!

 Four years following his defeat Washington journeyed to San Francisco as part of the Illinois delegation to the 1964 Republican Nation Convention that nominated Barry Goldwater for President.
 Washington's political fortunes changed in 1966 when he launched a candidacy for a seat in the Illinois State Assembly.
 Hoping to represent Cook County's 23rd district, he would win election to the state house in November of that year.
 His freshman term in the legislature saw him sit on the committees on Revenue, Industry and Labor Relations and Registration and Regulation.